-As long as markets have existed, investors have tried to maximize gains and minimize losses by timing the market.
+As long as markets have existed, many investors have tried to maximize gains and minimize losses by timing the market.

 A buy-and-hold strategy can help investors avoid missing out on the market’s biggest days.

-Using a buy-and-hold strategy, you would have recouped your losses by 2012, even without making additions to your original investment.
+Using a buy-and-hold strategy, you would have recouped your losses by 2012, even without making additions to your original stock market investment.
 With your funds in the savings account, in this example, it would take 16 years to recoup your losses and cross the $1,000 threshold.

 Automatic dividend reinvestment expands your portfolio with minimal effort on your part.
 As you reinvest your dividend payouts, you’ll purchase additional shares that earn additional dividends.
 In other words, dividend reinvestment can help you leverage the magic of compound returns.
 Accumulating dividends can add significant value to your portfolio.